pelias/openstreetmap/README.md

 - `import.openstreetmap.adminLookup` - most OSM data doesn't have a full administrative hierarchy (ie, country, state, county, etc. names), but you can optionally create it via the [`pelias/wof-admin-lookup`](https://github.com/pelias/wof-admin-lookup) module; just set this property to `true`.
 Consult the `wof-admin-lookup` README for setup documentation.
-You'll need a WOF point-in-polygon service running to query against.
 - `imports.adminLookup.url` - this is the endpoint to query for admin hierarchy lookups, currently the code only supports usage of WOF admin lookup module.
 - `imports.adminLookup.maxConcurrentReqs` - this is the number of concurrent requests your setup will support to the admin lookup service.
 The bigger this number, the faster the import process.